kimian/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/20.basic-installation-xtcommerce/default.en.md

-The Installation of MailBeez is successfully tested with *xt:Commerce Version* 3.04, running on PHP 5.2.11
+The Installation of MailBeez is successfully tested with *xt:Commerce Version* 3.04, running on php 5.3+

 The installation is straight forward and can be done in a couple of minutes by following these steps: